cjd/adebenham-web/content/projects/linux-xlights-builds.md

 It runs on Windows, OSX and Linux.
 For more information see [http://xlights.org](http://xlights.org)

 For all linux distros (x86\_64 only) I am creating [AppImage](http://appimage.org) builds.
-These are now auto-built wheneve a new release is tagged and can be found at [https://github.com/smeighan/xLights/releases](https://github.com/smeighan/xLights/releases)
+These are now auto-built whenever a new release is tagged and can be found at [https://github.com/xLightsSequencer/xLights/releases](https://github.com/xLightsSequencer/xLights/releases)

 To install simply download the most recent, set it executable (for example 'chmod +x ./xLights-x86\_64.AppImage') and then run directly.

-Builds prior to 2020.23 (when autobuilds started) are listed below.

-\[MMFileList folder="/../../xlights" format="table" types="AppImage"  class="" orderby="date"\]